adithyachan/adithyachandrasekar.com/README.md

-# adithyachan.github.io
+# the adithyachandrasekar.com project

+### About
-The personal website of Adithya Chandrasekar.
-May contain vivid depictions of a cringy college student's life.
-Sorry in advance.
+- The personal website of Adithya Chandrasekar.

+### Goals
+- Record all of Adithya Chandrasekar's accomplishments
+- Online Resume
+- Project Portfolio
+- Blog

+#### TODOs:
+- [ ] Convert to Next
+- [ ] Update Experience and Bio